 Luckily, they did not rush in to buying real estate.
 They would have lost even more money if they tried to sell the house quickly.
 And they did not ship down their household goods to Panama since the houses they rented were completely furnished.

-It’s too bad they did not take a Panama Relocation Tour because they could have saved all the frustration and avoided losing all that money too.
-During a Tour, we educate people about how to avoid all these costly mistakes and how to get everything done an easier and more affordable way.
+It’s too bad they did not take a Panama Relocation Tour or purchased the Online Panama Relocation Guide because they could have saved all the frustration and avoided losing all that money too.
+We teach you how to avoid all these costly mistakes and how to get everything done an easier and more affordable way.

 You don’t know what you don’t know!
 Mistakes can be expensive.